 I guess you say finally, huh?
 Well if you are still reading this I want to thank you for your time and I hope that this did not make you leery of wanting to try tandem bike riding.
 It is actually not as bad as it sounds and is a great way to enjoy your spouse, kids, or best friend.

 So don’t let all that was mentioned overwhelm you.
 It is much like riding a bike for the first time.
 Remember the thrill you had then?
-Well, imagine the high fives you and your tandem partner will be given once you have mastered it.
+Well, imagine the high fives you and your tandem partner will

 I hope you enjoyed this article and will make tandem bike riding one of your choices this summer.
 Remember if you decide to buy a tandem bike you can get it right here on this site at Ron’s Cycle Plus where the prices are always one of the lowest around.